software-students-spring2025/2-web-app-making-this-work/README.md

 13. Now, run app.py.
 4. Browse to the web app at the link 127.0.0.1:5000.

-*Note!* Your IP MUST BE WHITELISTED on the MongoDB in order to access it.
+*Note!* Your IP Address MUST BE WHITELISTED on the MongoDB in order to access it.

 ## Task boards